hujbrown/StoreScrapingUtilities/README.md

 # StoreScrapingUtilities
-Tools for easily usings Albertson's stores rewards
+Tools for easily using Albertson's stores rewards

 Use:
-## pip install -r requirements.txt
+> pip install -r requirements.txt

+To install necessary requirements to run
+Also make sure geckodriver is in your PATH and firefox is installed

+Format accounts.txt as:
+> (account_email):(password)